Request City records

 After you finish

-We aim to respond to requests within 10 working days.
-Response times will vary depending on the current levels of demand on our services and the type of information being requested.
+We aim to respond to requests within 10 working days, but response times will vary depending on the current levels of demand on our services and the type of information being requested.

-We provide access via digital copy whenever we can or by viewing in the Town Hall House reading room.
-For copyright material which is not in our archive (a rough test is if the material is less than 10 years old) we’ll only provide copies if you have the copyright owner’s consent.
-There’s usually no application fee for requests for information, however scanning charges may apply.
+We provide access with a digital copy whenever we can or by viewing in the Town Hall House reading room or our virtual reading room.
+For copyright material we will only provide copies if you have the copyright owner’s consent.

 Proactive release